UZBEKISTAN: Religious freedom survey, August 2013

 Censorship of religious literature is required under Article 19 of the Religion Law.
 This bans the "manufacture, storage and distribution of printed items, films, photographs, audio and video recordings and other materials containing ideas of religious extremism, separatism and fundamentalism".
 It also states that: "Delivery and distribution of religious literature published abroad is done after expert analysis of its contents is carried out in the order prescribed by law."

 Publication and distribution of religious literature within Uzbekistan is also subject to compulsory prior censorship.
-Administrative Code Article 184-2 bans: "Illegal production, storage, or import into Uzbekistan, with the intent to distribute or actual distribution, of religious materials by physical persons".
+Administrative Code Article 184-2 punishes: "Illegal production, storage, or import into Uzbekistan, with the intent to distribute or actual distribution, of religious materials by physical persons".
 Punishments are a fine of between 50 and 150 times the minimum monthly wage, "with confiscation of the religious materials and the relevant means of their production and distribution".
-Criminal Code Article 244-3 bans "illegal production, storage, import or distribution of religious literature".
+Criminal Code Article 244-3 punishes "illegal production, storage, import or distribution of religious literature".
 It carries – if there has been a previous administrative conviction - a maximum sentence of a fine of between 100 and 200 times the minimum monthly wage, or up to three years' imprisonment.